-When a school offers professional looking photos to start your book, you need to ask about price.
-Schools can set the price at any amount they like for photos.
-If you are paying \$25.00 per photo, that is adding \$100.00 to your school costs and that's fine if you really want them in your book and understand up front what this will cost you.
+When a school offers professional looking photos to start your book you need to ask about price.
+Schools can set the price at any amount they like for photos, if you are paying \$25.00 per photo, that is adding \$100.00 to your school costs and that's fine if you really want them in your book and understand up front what this will cost you.
 Who will the models be?
 Other students probably won't make good models for your portfolio.
 Ask to see the photographer's work.
-I found a few of the photographers being used were new trying to get a break, and their work was not good enough to go in an artist's portfolio.
+I found a few of the photographers being used were new photographers trying to get a break and their work was not good enough to go in an artists portfolio.
 This is an area that I found a lot of dissatisfaction.
 Many of the students I talked to felt they were led to believe that the photographers used were professional and very good.
 When photos came back they were not professional looking at all.
-I did personally get to see the work that a few of the artists had done at school, and it was not good photography by any standards.
+I did personally get to see the work that a few of the artists had done at school and it was not good photography by any standards.
 I have no problem with using amateur models and photographers but some of the schools inform the students that they will have a beginning portfolio when they leave.
-In reality, they have photos but not photos they want to put in their portfolio.
+In reality they have photos but not photos they want to put in their portfolio.
 I have never seen a photo taken at a makeup school that would be usable in my opinion.

-#4 Complaint Cancelled classes
+#4 Complaint Cancelled classes/ switched teachers

 At some of the schools there is a good chance that classes will be cancelled if the enrollment isn't large enough, or if the teacher gets a good job offer.
 In most cases the school will offer the class at a later date so you can make it up, but a few students found this to be very bothersome.
 Check with the school you are considering for the school policy on this issue.
-If you are coming from out of town, and staying in a hotel, this could be a major issue for you.
+If you are coming from out of town and staying in a hotel this could be a major issue for you.
+The school may also slip another teacher on you, one that has very little experience in the industry.
+You may even get a past student teaching.
+Make sure you get a written agreement upfront on who your teacher for each class will be, insist on taking no substitutions.